FREQUENTLY ASKED QUESTIONS

 Yes!
 Brake calipers have to be brought in off the vehicle, but that is about the only thing that needs to be done.
-From there we can take care of having all the pistons and seals removed from them, along with rebuilding them with new seals if required and brought back to you.
-With proper planning / scheduling we can turn them around as quick as 24 hours to ensure your vehicle is off the hoist as quick as possible.
+From there we can take care of removing all the pistons and seals from them, along with rebuilding them with new seals if required.
+With proper planning / scheduling we can turn them around within 24 hours to ensure your vehicle is off the hoist as quick as possible.

 Yes we can.
-We do powder coating over the chrome bike parts and rims constantly without any issues majority of the time.
-The key part is getting a good etch on the parts prior to coating to allow good adhesion.
+We powder coat over chrome bike parts and rims constantly without any issues, the majority of the time.
+The key part is getting a good etch on the parts prior to powder coating to allow good mechanical adhesion.

-Certain parts though that have chrome already flaking off them, would either be feathered out as best as possible, and then a powder primer coat can be applied, which would then allow us to block sand the low areas and provide a smooth, level surface to work from.
-In some small cases on aluminium parts only, we are able to have the chrome removed completely by reverse plating it off.
+Certain parts though that have chrome already flaking off them, would either be feathered out as best as possible and can then a powder primer coat can be applied to allow us to block sand the low areas and provide a smooth, level surface to work from.
+In some small cases of aluminium chromed parts only, we are able to have the chrome removed completely by reverse plating it off.

 What’s your turn around time powder coating parts?

 Turn around times can be anywhere from same day to a couple of weeks depending on few circumstances.
 Some of those will include;

 – How busy we are at that point of time